Skip to main content

 3. Under the Available Packages drop-down, select the Probe and click Install:

-4. Once the Package is installed you will receive a new tab call Probe;
+4. Once the Package is installed, after logging out and back in, you will receive a new tab called Probe;

 1.3 Retrieving WMI Devices